joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 Save the config file and relaunch the WebJEA webpage, it should now load without prompting for a username and password.

+Set the PowerShell execution policy on the machine to Unrestricted, so you can run any PowerShell scripts on it:

+    Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope LocalMachine

 ![](/uploads/webjea_initialoverview.png)

 You now have a base WebJEA install!
 By default, WebJEA comes with 2 PowerShell files: